yuvraajbains/codereviewermax-backend/README.md

-# 🧠 CodeReviewerMax Backend
+# 🧪 CodeReviewerMax Backend (Optional Flask Server)

-This is the **Flask-powered backend** for [CodeReviewerMax](https://github.com/YOUR_USERNAME/codereviewermax), a local AI-powered code review extension for VS Code.
+This is an **optional Flask backend** originally created to support [CodeReviewerMax](https://github.com/yuvraajbains/codereviewermax), a VS Code extension for local AI-powered code review.

-It loads a local language model (like [CodeT5+](https://huggingface.co/Salesforce/codet5p-770m), [StarCoderBase](https://huggingface.co/bigcode/starcoderbase), or others) and serves a simple API endpoint to generate reviews for selected code.
+It allows you to run Hugging Face transformer models (e.g., CodeT5+, StarCoder) locally using Python + Flask — but has been replaced in the main setup by the faster and more flexible [GPT4All](https://gpt4all.io) local server.

 ---

+## ⚠️ Note

+> ✅ This backend is **not required** if you're using the GPT4All app with CodeReviewerMax (the recommended approach).
+> 🧪 Use this only if you want to host your own model with Hugging Face and Python.

+---

 ## 🚀 How It Works

-- Runs a local LLM model using Hugging Face Transformers
+- Loads a Hugging Face-supported model (e.g. `codet5p-770m`)
+- Starts a Flask server at `http://localhost:5000/review`
-- Accepts POST requests at `/review` with selected code
+- Accepts `POST` requests with code and returns generated feedback
-- Returns a short review string formatted by the model
-- Meant to be connected to the CodeReviewerMax extension

 ---

 ## 🧰 Requirements

-- Python 3.8+
+- Python 3.9+
-- HuggingFace Transformers
 - Flask
+- Hugging Face Transformers
 - PyTorch (CPU or GPU)
-- One of:
-  - `Salesforce/codet5p-770m`
-  - `bigcode/starcoderbase`
-  - Any lightweight model with text-to-text capability

 ---